flipkart-incubator/springy-heads/README.md

             @Override
             public Fragment instantiateFragment(Object key, ChatHead chatHead) {
+                // return the fragment which should be shown when the arrangment switches to maximized (on clicking a chat head)
+                // you can use the key parameter to get back the object you passed in the addChatHead method.
-                return new Fragment();
+                // this key should be used to decide which fragment to show. return new Fragment();
             }

             @Override
             public Drawable getChatHeadDrawable(Object key) {
-                return getResources().getDrawable(R.drawable.circular_view);
+                // this is where you return a drawable for the chat head itself.
+Typically you return a circular shape return getResources().getDrawable(R.drawable.circular_view);
             }
         });